 You wrote something, and it’s perfect.

-But you know that you’re not objective.
-You’re attached to the work that you’ve just written.
+But you know you’re not objective.
+You’re attached to the words you just wrote.

-You need someone else to look at it, to proofread it, and then guide you in the right direction.
+You need someone else to look at your work, to proofread it, and guide you in the right direction.

 When you don’t know exactly what your writing needs, but you want to make it better and clearer, that’s what Revision Fairy does.

 My revision process is a combination of content editing, copy editing, and proofreading.

 After I review your work, you get an error-free draft annotated with additional suggestions for improvement.

 If your writing is strong, the draft may only contain minor copy editing and proofreading changes.
 If your writing is weak, some sections may be rewritten.